Tugaymud/Tugaymud/README.md

-I'm just a nonbinary, bro
+I'm just a nonbinary, bro.
+I can go by any pronounces except she/her.

 My BESTBESTBEST friends: A,Y,V,S,D